kickingvegas/YmsCoreBluetooth/docs/tutorial/Tutorial-template.md

 With the above figure, let's walk through building a *SensorTag* peripheral.

-## Subclass YMSCBAppService
+## Subclass YMSCBCentralManager

-The class DEACBAppService in `Deanna/Services/DEACBAppService.[hm]` is an application service to manage all known peripherals as defined by you the implementer.
+The class DEACentralManager in `Deanna/Services/DEACentralManager.[hm]` is an application service to manage all known peripherals as defined by you the implementer.
 In this case we're only concerning ourselves with *SensorTag* peripherals.
-It is typically implemented as a singleton instance and contains the following three method implementations:
+It is typically implemented as a singleton instance and contains the following method implementations:

 * `sharedService`
 * `startScan`
 * `handleFoundPeripheral`
+* `managerPoweredOnHandler`

 The `sharedService` method is a singleton constructor for `DEACBAppService`.
 In this implementation, the property `[YMSCBAppService knownPeripheralNames]` is set using `initWithKnownPeripheralNames:queue:` to help identify and filter the peripherals you care to communicate with.